GitHubMWJ/T2T-SharePointFullPermissions/README.md

 Install-Module -Name "PnP.PowerShell" -Force
 ```

-2. Download the `Report-EntraGroupPermissions.ps1` script to your local machine.
+2. Download the `SharePoint-EntraGroupsScanner-Full.ps1` script to your local machine.

-3. Ensure you have your Azure AD App Registration ClientID ready.
+3. Ensure you have your Entra ID App Registration ClientID and Tenant ID ready.

 ## 🚀 Usage